Virginia Tech® home

 (from https://marketoonist.com/2023/06/impact-of-chatgpt.html)

 As the above cartoon highlights, there is much unknown about generative AI, but people are scrambling to use it for any application!
-ChatGPT might be one of the most famous (or infamous) generative AI out there right now, but there are many others that use this type of technology (just to list a few):
+ChatGPT might be one of the most famous (or infamous) generative AI out there right now, but there are many others that use this type of technology.
+Here are just some out of a growing list that have existed in the past few years (and may or may not in the future):

 • DALL-E